A Three-Part Blog Series

 SPP’s Current Response & Preparations

-Last month (on May 20th), Southwest Power Pool (SPP) released a self-study curriculum to help market participants prepare for the introduction of ESRs into its Integrated Marketplace (IM) in compliance with FERC Order 841.
-Market participant learning goals outlined in the SPP Learning Center (LMS) address the following aspects of how SPP Market Storage Resources (MSRs) are:
+In May of 2021, the Southwest Power Pool (SPP) released a self-study curriculum to help market participants prepare to introduce ESRs into its Integrated Marketplace (IM) in compliance with FERC Order 841.
+Market participant learning goals outlined in the SPP Learning Center (LMS) address the following aspects of how SPP Market Storage Resources are:

 Key highlights associated with these four topics are outlined below.

-- Only an ESR may register as an MSR, although registration as an MSR is not required.
+- Only an ESR may register as a Market Storage Resource (MSR), although not required.

 - An MSR is modeled as a generator and may provide all market products.
 Therefore, the output can be positive or negative.